 UPCOMING SCHEDULED LOTTE MEYERSON TIKKUN OLAM PROJECTS:

-- 1st Friday each month from 1-3 PM @ MANNA– CBHT volunteer team.
-Contact Sandra Layton to help.
+1st Friday each month from 1-3 PM @ MANNA– CBHT volunteer team.
+Contact Wendy Capelouto to help. (currently suspended)

-- 3rd Friday each month @ noon – CBHT Vets shelter meal serving.
-Contact Hilary Paradise to help.
+3rd Friday each month @ noon – CBHT Vets shelter meal serving.
+Contact Hilary Paradise to help. (currently postponed)

 June 7th –13th Room in the Inn; CBHT cancelled.
 Contact Sherrill Zoller for info.

 Monday, August 24th – 4:30 PM, Next L.M.
 Tikkun Olam Meeting

 With all of the uncertainty during these unusual times, it is not too early to work on what must be done between now and Election Day – Tuesday, November 3, 2020.
 We must demand that our state legislatures engage in proper planning and funding for the unprecedented measures needed to insure fair and safe elections during this corona virus pandemic.
 We anticipate a huge increase in the use of absentee ballots, perhaps the state even going to all mail-in ballots.
 If state legislators opt to keep polling places open in November, they need to add protection and many social guidelines for both voting places and workers.
 Such new measures will cost money.